 Staying Together For The Kids

-It’s been said time and time again that a divorce is so hard on children that the best solution is not to get one at all.
+It’s been said time and again that divorce is so hard on children that the best solution is not to get one at all.
 At first glance, this might seem like the best solution because we know that a divorce can have negative effects on a child.
-It can affect their mental development as well as significantly altering their relationship with both or one parent.
+It can affect their mental development as well as significantly alter their relationship with both or one parent.

 The research on children of divorce can seem compelling.
 However, staying together is still not the answer.
-If you no longer love your partner or you have another valid reason to get a divorce, you will not be able to keep a strong family home for them.
-Instead, they will feel the strain just as much as you.
-The effects of divorce will still be there, but they won’t understand why.
+If you no longer love your partner or you have another valid reason to get a divorce, you will not be able to 100% protect them from the effects.
+They will feel the strain just as much as you.
+The effects of the divorce will still be there, but they often do not understand why.

 Telling Your Children